bralax/gradescope_autograder/README.md

 * A java source has no public instance methods
 * A java source does not use ArrayLists
 * A java source does not have package declarations
+* A java source produces a correct file
+* A java source has an expected number of public methods

 Picture Autograder
 * Two created pictures match within a specified margin